 The U.S. Fish and Wildlife Service is the lead Federal Agency charged with the protection and conservation of Federal Trust Resources, such as threatened and endangered species and migratory birds, in accordance with section 7 of the Endangered Species Act of 1973, as amended (ESA) (87 Stat.
 884; 16 U.S.C.
 1531 et seq.), the Bald and Golden Eagle Protection Act, (16 U.S.C.
 668-668d) (Eagle Act), and the Migratory Bird Treaty Act (40 Stat.
 755; 16 U.S.C.
 701 et seq.).

 The passage of the American Recovery and Reinvestment Act of February 2009 (ARRA) by Congress created an economic stimulus package which provided federal tax cuts and funds to many federal agencies for education, health care, expansion of social welfare provisions, and increased infrastructure spending which includes the energy and transportation sector.
-Agencies such as the and the Department of Housing and Urban Development (HUD), Department of Energy (DOE), and Federal Highway Administration (FHA) have quickly activated projects that have resulted in an increased consumer demand to initiate projects through Federally backed loans and grants, all of which require those federal agencies to comply with Section 7 of the Endangered Species Act.
-Consequently, the Jacksonville Ecological Services Field Office has experienced a significant increase in the number of requests for review of these government loan projects.
+Agencies such as the Department of Housing and Urban Development (HUD), Department of Energy (DOE), Federal Highway Administration (FHA), and others, quickly activated projects that resulted in higher consumer demand to initiate projects through Federally-backed loans and grants, all of which require those federal agencies to comply with Section 7 of the Endangered Species Act.
+Consequently, the Jacksonville Ecological Services Field Office continues to experience numerous requests for review of these government loan projects.

 To fulfil our ESA statutory obligations in a timely and consistent manner, and to assist federal agencies, state and local governments, and consultants in addressing Section 7 and National Environmental Policy Act (NEPA) environmental impact review requirements, we provide the following guidance and clearance relative to the criteria stated below for HUD project requests in all cities and unincorporated areas throughout our 32-county geographic area (available at http://www.fws.gov/northflorida/gotocty.htm).